-2.1 Overview
+2. I Overview

 Bomgar Corporation specializes in appliance-based solutions for remote support.
-Their remote support appliances give support technicians secure remote control of computers over the Internet, LAN2, or WAN3.
+Their remote support appliances give support technicians secure remote control of computers over the Internet, LAN, or WAN.
 The software works through firewalls with no pre-installed client on the remote computer.
-With the Bomgar Remote Support Appliances, a support technician can see the screen and control the system virtually as if physically present.
+With the Bomgar Appliances, a support technician can see the screen and control the remote system virtually as if physically present.

-Figure I - Bomgar B200 (top) and B300 (bottom)
+Figure I - Bomgar B200 (top), B300rl (middle), and B400rl (bottom)

-The B200TM and B300TM Remote Support Appliances (shown in Figure 1 above) enable the use of remote support in multiple areas of an organization in a way that is secure, integrated and manageable.
-The Bomgar appliances can integrate with LDAP4 for secure user management, prevent sensitive data from being routed outside the organization, and support extensive auditing and recording of support sessions.
-The logging is performed by the Bomgar appliances, which allows for the review of all Customer and Support Representative interactions, including playback of all desktop screen data.
+The B200, B300r1, and B400r1 Appliances (shown in Figure 1 above) enable the use of remote support in multiple areas of an organization in a way that is secure, integrated and manageable.
+The Bomgar Appliances can integrate with LDAP for secure user management, prevent sensitive data from being routed outside the organization, and support extensive auditing and recording of support sessions.
+The logging is performed by the Bomgar Appliances, which allows for the review of all Customer and Support Representative interactions, including playback of all desktop screen data.
 The appliances also integrate with leading systems management and identity management solutions and include an Application Programming Interface (API) for deeper integration.
-With Bomgar, support managers can create support teams, customize queues, and report on all support activities.
-Network administrators can also monitor the Bomgar appliances using Simple Network Management Protocol (SNMP).
+With Bomgar, support managers can create support teams, customize queues, and report on all support activity.
+Network administrators can also monitor the Bomgar Appliances using Simple Network Management Protocol (SNMP).

-The Bomgar appliances enable remote access to multiple common operating systems, including various Linux distributions.
+The Bomgar Appliances enable remote access to multiple common operating systems, including various Linux distributions.
 They also enable remote control of various kinds of systems, including laptops, desktops, servers, kiosks, point-of-sale systems, smartphones, and network devices.

-The Bomgar appliances can work over internal and extended networks and can be internet-accessible.
+The Bomgar Appliances can work over internal and extended networks and can be internet-accessible.
 This allows support organizations to reduce less effective means of support by driving requests through custom support portals hosted on the appliances.
-The Bomgar appliances can route support requests to the appropriate technician or team and mediate connections between Customers and Support Representatives, allowing chat sessions, file downloads/uploads, screen-sharing, remote control of desktops, and access to system and diagnostic information.
+The Bomgar Appliances can route support requests to the appropriate technician or team and mediate connections between Customers and Support Representatives, allowing chat sessions, file downloads/uploads, screen-sharing, remote control of desktops, and access to system and diagnostic information.

-To enable the functionality described above, Bomgar has implemented architecture that places the Bomgar appliances at the center of all communications (see Figure 2 below for a typical deployment scenario).
-The Bomgar appliances provide a platform upon which one or more support sites are constructed.
-Sites represent individual help centers, and multiple sites can be set up to support multiple departments or groups
+To enable the functionality described above, Bomgar has implemented architecture that places the Bomgar Appliances at the center of all communications (see Figure 2 below for a typical deployment scenario).
+The

-3 WAN - Wide Area Network
+WAN - Wide Area Network

-2 LAN - Local Area Network
+&lt;sup>2 LAN - Local Area Network

-4 LDAP - Lightweight Directory Access Protocol
+&lt;sup>4 LDAP - Lightweight Directory Access Protocol

-in a company.
-Each site would offer a web site interface using Hypertext Transfer Protocol (HTTP) for unauthenticated services and HTTP over TLS5 (HTTPS) for authenticated services, in addition to accepting direct client connections over a protocol running on top of TLS.
+Bomgar Appliances provide a platform upon which one or more support sites are constructed.
+Sites represent individual help centers, and multiple sites can be set up to support multiple departments or groups in a company.
+Each site would offer a web site interface using Hypertext Transfer Protocol (HTTP) for unauthenticated services and HTTP over TLS (HTTPS) for authenticated services, in addition to accepting direct client connections over a protocol running on top of TLS.

-Figure 2 - Typical Deployment6
+Figure 2 - Typical Deployment

-The Bomgar appliances have two primary components that provide the appliances' functionality.
-The first is the Firmware that provides system-level configuration of Bomgar appliances.
+The Bomgar Appliances have two primary components that provide the appliances' functionality.
+The first is the Firmware that provides system-level configuration of the Bomgar Appliances.
 Settings such as ${\rm IP}^7$ addresses and SSL/TLS configuration are all configured via the Firmware interface.
 The second component is made up of the software that provides site-level configuration, as well as the software clients that users interact with.
-The web interface behind the /login page is part of the software, as are the Representative Console, Customer Client, Connection Agent, and all other clients which are downloadable from the Bomgar appliances.
+The web interface behind the /login page is part of the software, as are the Representative Console, Customer Client, Connection Agent, and all other clients which are downloadable from the Bomgar Appliances.

-The B200TM and B300TM Remote Support Appliances are validated at the following FIPS 140-2 Section levels:
+The B200, B300r1, and B400r1 Remote Support Appliances are validated at the FIPS 140-2 Section levels in Table 1.